-Our primary result show the importance of the momentum characteristic in predicting stock returns, implying that past return information may affect investor behaviour in making investments.
+Our primary result shows the importance of the momentum characteristic to explain stock returns, implying that past price information may affect investor behaviour in making investments.
 To check the robustness of the importance of momentum, we include the lagged monthly return as an additional control factor together with previous factors.
-We call the new factor the monthly reversal factor8.
+We call the new factor the monthly reversal factor12.
 If investors are more responsive to the most recent return information, the momentum effect, as an aggregate of past 12-month information, may become weak.
+Jegadeesh and Titman (1993) shows that momentum profits are reduced if one month is skipped between the portfolio formation and the portfolio holding period.
 We repeat the previous analysis in Table 4 by including the new monthly reversal factor, and our full model is the seven-factor model.
-New results are reported in Table 6^9 .
+Results are reported in Table 613.